The Co-op Principles

 The North Country Food Co-op, like many other cooperatives big and small, strives to carry out the following seven principles:

 Anyone is welcome to become a member of the Co-op, although non-members are certainly more than welcome to shop.
 A membership costs $10 annually, the proceeds of which go into a contingency fund.
-Members are rewarded for their contributions with a 5% discount on all store purchases—10% for members who are willing and able to volunteer for 8 hours out of the year.
+Members are rewarded for their contributions with a 3% discount on all store purchases—8% for senior citizens members who are willing and able to volunteer for 8 hours out of the year.

 In addition to the discount, membership at the Co-op entitles customers to run for board membership, which, if elected, grants them the ability to make key decisions regarding the store.
 Members are also highly encouraged to participate in the annual member meeting and to submit any feedback they may have to Co-op staff or the board of directors.